What is a Herniated Disc?

 - Burning pain in the shoulders, neck, or arm

-To diagnose a herniated disk, your doctor will ask for your complete medical history.
+To diagnose a herniated disc, your doctor will ask for your complete medical history.
 Tell him or her if you have neck/back pain with gradually increasing arm/leg pain.
 Tell the doctor if you were injured.

 A physical examination will help determine which nerve roots are affected (and how seriously).

-MRI (magnetic resonance imaging) or CT (computed tomography) (imaging tests to confirm which disk is injured) or electromyography (a test that measures nerve impulses to the muscles) may be recommended if the pain continues.
+MRI (magnetic resonance imaging) or CT (computed tomography) (imaging tests to confirm which disc is injured) or electromyography (a test that measures nerve impulses to the muscles) may be recommended if the pain continues.